Perceptron Theory Can Predict the Accuracy of Neural Networks: Experiments

-We compared the actual accuracy of each network against its predicted accuracy, where the predicted accuracies for individual classes were calculated according to~(\ref{eq:pcorr}) and then aggregated into a single prediction (left panel in Fig.~\ref{fig:in:pcorr:norm}).\footnote{ Practically, it was averaging as in the ILSVRC 2012 each class has the same number of images so $f_i=1/D=10^{-3}$. } The results were mixed.
-On one hand, the correlation coefficient between the actual accuracies and predicted accuracies was $0.933$, indicating a high similarity between the actual and predicted accuracies.
+We compared the actual accuracy of each network against its predicted accuracy, where the predicted accuracies for individual classes were calculated according to Eq.~(\ref{eq:pcorr}) and then aggregated into a single prediction (left panel in Fig.~\ref{fig:in:pcorr:norm}).\footnote{ Practically, it was averaging as in the ILSVRC 2012 each class has the same number of images so $f_i=1/D=10^{-3}$. } The results were mixed.
+On one hand, the Pearson correlation coefficient between the actual accuracies and predicted accuracies was $0.93$, indicating a high similarity between the actual and predicted accuracies.
 Also Kendall's $\tau$ correlation coefficient measuring the quality of the ranking of the networks performances was $0.86$, which is rather high.
-On the other hand, there are obvious issues with the predicted accuracies.
-First, there is a clear bias: for networks with predicted accuracies of less than $0.75$, the predicted accuracies underestimate the actual accuracies, e.g., for ShuffleNet it was $0.52$ and $0.65$, respectively.
-For networks with predicted accuracy of more than $0.75$ the situation was the opposite, with the accuracies of NASNet-Mobile and NASNet-Large being overestimated by about $0.07$.
+For instance, it is worth noting here that if one would just use the number of flops for each network (which is a meaningful information for deep CNNs) as the performance prediction, these correlation coefficients are only $0.50$ and $0.49$, respectively.
+On the other hand, however, there are obvious issues with the predicted accuracies.
+First, there is a clear bias in the predicted accuracies.
 Second, single points deviate noticeably from the fitted linear trends.
 For example, even after compensating for bias the largest error was observed for AlexNet, where the predicted accuracy overestimated the accuracy by $0.05$; the mean value of the absolute error was $0.02$.